Biopharmaceuticals in 2024: Revolutionizing Medicine with Cutting-Edge Innovations and Unprecedented Growth

 In Image: Bunch of Medical Drugs

-The first recombinant DNA technology was created in the late 20th century.
-This was the start of the journey of biopharmaceuticals.
-Scientists were finally able to put genes that coded for specific proteins into bacteria.
-The bacteria then made a lot of these proteins.
-Human insulin, the first biopharmaceutical product that worked well, was made with this method and cleared by the FDA in 1982.
-This important event marked the start of a new era in medicine.
+It was developed in the late 20th century with the advent of recombinant DNA technology.
+And the era of biopharmaceuticals began.
+Scientists, at last, could insert genes that coded for certain proteins into bacteria.
+The bacteria then produced large amounts of these proteins.
+This method was used to manufacture human insulin, the first biopharmaceutical product that worked adequately well, and which was approved by the FDA in 1982.
+Significantly, this event ushered in a new age of medicine.

 Important new technologies and ideas